menandmice/micetro_docs/guides/user-manual/ipam.rst

   When IPAM is enabled, the system administrator may restrict which IP Addresses you are allowed to use.
 The system administrator can determine an IP Address range that you are allowed to work with.
 In addition, he/she can choose whether you can use an IP Address that has already been assigned in DNS.

 Automatic assignment of IP Addresses.
-  The system administrator can configure the Men&Mice Suite so that you can create address (A) records without entering IP Addresses.
+  The system administrator can configure Micetro so that you can create address (A) records without entering IP Addresses.
 When the zone is saved, the IP Addresses are automatically assigned using free IP Addresses in your IP Address range.
 If you want to enter an IP Address manually, you can type it in the IP Address field, but if you leave the field unchanged, the IP Address will be automatically assigned when you save the zone.
 If you have access to more than one IP Address range, a dialog box will be displayed at save time where you can choose the IP Address range for your new address records.

 Range Access
 ^^^^^^^^^^^^

-You can manage access to ranges just as you can for other object types in the Men&Mice Suite, but there is one important distinction – You can set Inherited Access for ranges.
+You can manage access to ranges just as you can for other object types in Micetro, but there is one important distinction – You can set Inherited Access for ranges.

 When you open the Access dialog box for a range, the dialog box has an extra section for inherited access.